luizfelipelaviola/autodroid/docs/README.md

 Running this application using the Docker compose environment is the recommended way to run it, avoiding to installing each dependency manually.

-A guide to setup the project manually is available at the [MANUAL_SETUP.md](./MANUAL_SETUP.md) file.
+A guide to setup the project manually is available at the [manual Setup](./MANUAL_SETUP.md) guide.

 ## 📱 Usage <a name="usage"></a>